sumi6109/book2/learning/week7/netapp.md

 ![screenshot](john.png)
-# What are the problem systems, those with the lowest percentage of usable data? by John
+#Which system took most time to transmit the data? by Sushant